 Chapter 4741-2 Veterinary Business Facilities

-(A) A veterinary business facility not fully owned by a currently licensed veterinarian, must meet the requirements of section 4741.28 of the Revised Code to obtain a veterinary business facility license in order to provide veterinary medical services in the state of Ohio.
+(A) A veterinary business facility not vested with a majority controlling interest by one or more currently Ohio licensed veterinarians, must meet the requirements of section 4741.28 of the Revised Code to obtain a veterinary business facility license in order to provide veterinary medical services in the state of Ohio.

 (B) The board shall evaluate whether a program has met the requirements of section 4741.28 of the Revised Code before issuing an initial license.